antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 **Purpose**: Dividing data into meaningful groups for targeted analysis.

 Questions to ask:
 - How can dimensions be grouped meaningfully?
+(New vs returning customers, High-value vs low-value products ...)
 - Do segments show distinct measure patterns?
-- Which segments are most valuable or risky?
+- Which segments are most valuable, most at risk, or require attention?

 ### 12. Reporting
-**Purpose**: Communicating findings through dashboards, summaries, and visualizations.
+**Purpose**: Report consolidates key customer metrics and behaviors.

 Questions to ask:
-- Which measures and dimensions matter most to stakeholders?
+- What should stakeholders care about?
-- What visualizations best highlight insights?
+- What action should be taken?
-- How can results be communicated clearly and effectively?